qbio-gsk/qbio-gsk/Syllabus2017.md

-experimental design and tools for differential expression analysis in RNA-seq and ChIP-seq; interpreting model fit, correct interpretation of statistical evidence, and multiple hypothesis testing correction methods; common data-structures for working with biological sequences;
+experimental design and tools for differential expression analysis in RNA-seq and ChIP-seq; interpreting model fit, correct interpretation of statistical evidence, and multiple hypothesis testing correction methods; common data structures for working with biological sequences;
 enrichment testing for ranked gene sets; common bioinformatics tools and data quality assessment tools; introduction to structural biology and tools for visualization.